libsidplayfp/VICE-testprogs/testbench/readme.txt

 the reference screenshots should be taken with default screen dimensions, with CRT emulation disabled.

-- for C64: use the pepto palette (vice.vpl, "Default" in menus)
+- for C64: use the "pepto" palette (pepto-pal.vpl)
-- for VIC20: use the "mike" palette
+- for VIC20: use the "mike" palette (mike-pal.vpl)

+typically tests that will be checked by screenshot should wait a frame before writing their exit code to the debug register.

+TODO: add support for palettes in the testlist somehow
+TODO: get rid of the border mode dependency

 --------------------------------------------------------------------------------
 ================================================================================